 - Frontend rendering models: SPA, SSR, SSG, streaming, and hydration - helps choose a delivery model for SEO, latency, personalization, and operational complexity.

-- Modular frontend vs micro-frontends: when and why to split an application - helps make a mature decomposition decision without an early jump into micro-frontends.
+- Modular frontend and micro-frontends: when to split an application - helps make a mature decomposition decision without an early jump into micro-frontends.

-- Frontend system design case: Design Analytics Dashboard - adds a data-dense scenario with URL state, heavy tables, RBAC, and near-real-time widgets.
+- Frontend System Design Case: Data-Dense Analytics Dashboard - adds a data-dense scenario with URL state, heavy tables, RBAC, and near-real-time widgets.